 The Stockton Regional Wastewater Control Facility (RWCF) provides primary, secondary, and tertiary treatment of municipal wastewater gathered from the city as a whole.
-The RWCF has a designed flow capacity of 55 mgd and average daily flow rate of 31.7 mgd.
+The RWCF has a designed flow capacity of 55 million gallons per day (mgd) and average daily flow rate of 31.7 mgd.
 Treated effluent from the RWCF is dechlorinated and discharged to the San Joaquin River, The RWCF operations are regulated by its National Pollutant Discharge Elimination System (NPDES) Permit.